 There’s much to be learned from the lore of dyeing with other materials.
 So I read about what other people do with eucalyptus leaves and woody materials that grow in places that sound exotic when you’re from Wisconsin.
 Then I sample ways to adapt those ideas to materials that grow where I live, and the techniques I use.
 For example, in looping projects I like to use yarns and threads that are not a single, flat, even or “level” color.
 I mean no disrespect to 30,000 years of dyers who’ve worked to make the craft predictable.
 But in my work and in my eyes, mottled thread seems to give a piece more life.
 Luckily, there’s room in the craft for all sorts.

 I’m sure there are many outstanding natural dye videos online, but I’ve been lax in keeping track of the ones I liked.
-So I’m making a fresh start today (9/28/15) and starting to add ones I found particularly useful:
+I apologize in advance if you encounter broken links.

 Dyeing has a fascinating history.
 If you can pull yourself away from YouTube and Turkey Red Journal, this brief article will give you an idea of just how long ago our ancestors began using these techniques.